Ganoderma applanatum: Uses

-Ganoderma Applanatum has been used to produce amadou, even though Fomes fomentarius is most commonly associated with the production of amadou.
+G. applanatum has been used to produce amadou, although Fomes fomentarius is most commonly associated with its production.
 Amadou is a leathery, easily flammable material that is produced from different polypores, but can also be consist of similar material.
 Amadou generally has three areas of use: fire making, medicinal, and clothing, however, it is mostly associated with fire making.

 Medicinal uses

-Medicinal use of Ganoderma Applanatum has been extensive throughout thousands of years.
-In Chinese medicine this fungus has been used to treat rheumatic tuberculosis and esophageal carcinoma.
+Medicinal uses of G. applanatum have been extensive over thousands of years.
+In Chinese medicine, the fungus has been used to treat rheumatic tuberculosis and esophageal carcinoma.
 It has also been used more commonly to resolve indigestion, relieve pain and reduce phlegm.
-Further studies have shown that It's medicinal qualities also include anti-tumor, anti-oxidation and as a regulator for body immunity.
+Further studies have shown that its medicinal qualities also include anti-tumor, anti-oxidation and as a regulator for body immunity.